hotosm/learnosm/_posts/en/mobile-mapping/0900-12-26-gpsessentials.md

 Saved Photos
 -------------

-All your pictures are in the folder com.mictale. /images/en/mobile-mapping/gpsessentials/images on your SD card.
+All your pictures are in the folder com.mictale.images on your SD card.
 You can delete pictures from this folder and you can even add new ones.
 GPS Essentials scans this folder regularly to see what’s new.